The Impact of Parental Expectations on Children

 • Socioeconomic Status: Influences the resources available for children’s development, impacting the feasibility of particular expectations.

-• Family Dynamics: Including the number of siblings, parental participation, and the presence of extended relatives, further influence these expectations.
+• Family Dynamics: The number of siblings, parental participation, and the presence of extended relatives further influence these expectations.

 Understanding the psychological framework of parental expectations offers vital insights into how these anticipations impact children’s lives.
-It underlines the significance of cultivating good expectations, customized to each child’s specific situation, to support their growth and development.
+It underlines the significance of cultivating reasonable expectations, customised to each child’s specific situation, to support their growth and development.

 Positive Impacts of Parental Expectations